-18. Underlying these institution building efforts and social safety net provisions are two objectives: providing sustainable government finances, and readjusting the role of the public sector to support private sector development.
-Major reforms will be needed to establish a new, efficient government finance system to achieve this objective.
-Sustainability can be achieved by: (a) establishing new fiscal arrangements between the State, Entities, and local governments; (b) introducing new tax policies and a modernized revenue collection system to raise domestic resources efficiently; (c) cutting government spending; and (d) improving management of public outlays, including better targeting of social spending.
-Public sector restructuring should occur simultaneously with the establishment of new institutions and rationalization of overall government spending.
-These issues are also discussed in Volume 2 of this report.
+18. Underlying these institution-building efforts and social safety net provisions are two objectives: providing sustainable government finances and readjusting the role of the public sector to support private sector development.
+Major reforms will be needed to establish a new, efficient government finance system capable of achieving these objectives.
+Sustainability can be achieved by: (a) establishing new fiscal arrangements between State, Entities, and local governments; (b) introducing new tax policies and a modernized revenue collection system to raise domestic resources efficiently; (c) cutting government spending; and (d) improving management of public outlays, including better targeting of social spending.
+Public sector restructuring should occur at the same time that new institutions are established and overall government spending rationalized.

-Establishing a new system of intergovernment fiscal relations
+Establishing a new system of intergovernmental fiscal relations

-19. A new system of government finance should be set up, based on the outline in the Dayton-Paris Peace Agreement, to clearly determine the assignment of responsibilities and the allocation of revenue across different levels of government.
-According to this agreement, two-thirds of the State budget should be financed by the Federation and one-third by Republika Srpska.
+19. A new system of government finance should be set up, based on the outline in the Dayton-Paris Peace Agreement, to clearly assign responsibilities and allocate revenues to different levels of government.
+According to the agreement, two-thirds of the State budget should be financed by the Federation and one-third by Republika Srpska.
 However, the specific means by which the Entities will raise the money and transfer funds to the State have not yet been determined.
-At the Entity level an asymmetric fiscal system is envisaged: decentralized in the Federation (mostly at the canton level), and centralized in Republika Srpska.
-In the Federation, decisions for assigning responsibilities, and sources of revenue, have not yet been made, although they are critical at this stage.
+At the Entity level an asymmetric fiscal system is envisaged: decentralized in the Federation (mostly at the canton level) and centralized in Republika Srpska.
+In the Federation decisions for assigning responsibilities, and sources of revenue have not yet been made although they are critical at this stage.
 To a lesser extent this is also an issue in Republika Srpska.

-Efficiently raising revenues
+Efficiently raising revenue

-- 20. Efficiently raising revenue will require well-defined tax policies as well as significant improvements in the revenue collection administration.
-Tax policies should focus on harmonizing and reducing tax rates, and on defining tax bases that support private sector development by setting incentives for compliance, rather than for evasion: - Payroll contributions.
+20. Efficiently raising revenue will require well-defined tax policies as well as significant improvements in the revenue collection administration.
+Tax policies should focus on harmonizing and reducing tax rates and on defining tax bases that support private sector development by setting incentives for compliance:

+• Payroll contributions.
 The current high payroll taxes undermine tax collection, motivate evasion, and introduce perverse effects to the labor market.
 Furthermore, these rates vary greatly across the country.
-The overall tax and contribution rates on payrolls should be reduced, and harmonized across Entities;
+Tax and contribution rates on payrolls should be reduced and harmonized across Entities;

 - Customs tariffs.
 Import duties differ between the Entities, and are excessively high in Republika Srpska.
 Customs duties should be reduced and made uniform for all of Bosnia and Herzegovina; import quotas, export controls, and other trade restrictions should be phased out; - Corporate and personal income taxes.
 These taxes are not yet important in Bosnia and Herzegovina, but their importance will increase as the economy moves toward a marketoriented system.
 Major reform will be needed to introduce modern tax codes in these areas on a harmonized basis for the entire country; and - Tax and customs administrations.
-Major overhaul will be required to rationalize existing tax and customs administrative structures in both Entities, to make them compatible, to modernize assessment and enforcement, and to improve procedures and hardware and train staff.
+Major overhaul will be required to rationalize tax and customs administrative structures in both Entities, to make them compatible, to modernize assessment and enforcement, and to improve procedures and hardware and train staff.